ViacheslavZyrianov/Adraba-FE-Best-Practices/git/README.md

 - Add links to forgot password and registration pages
 - Show message in modal if login was failed

-Nice yeah?
+Nice, yeah?

 And any person who will review PR will know context of naming in your code, and what to test.

-**And last but very important thing...**
+**And last, but very important thing...**

 <p align="center">
   <img src="./screenshots/labels.png">
 </p>

 ### Assign yourself to PR
-When you ask your colegue:
+When you ask your colleague:

 `May you check my PR plz?`

-It will be much easy to find it if you will assign yourself and all people will see your avatar in PR list.
+It will be much easier to find it, if you assign yourself and all people will see your avatar in PR list.

 ### Add labels
-Sometime we have BE and FE in one repo, it will be much easy to differenciate PRs if they will have Labels with information about it.
-No need to write `bugfix` in PR name, if you may just add label `bugfix`
+Sometimes we have BE and FE in one repo, it will be much easier to differentiate PRs if they will have Labels with information about it.
+No need to write `bugfix` in PR name, if you can just add label `bugfix`

 <p align="center">
   <img src="./screenshots/wip-label.png">
 </p>

-If you work on big feature and want to ask your colegue to check PR after first implementation, you may add label `WIP` (Work in progress) to avoid situation when some one accident ly will merge your PR because it work already...
+If you work on big feature and want to ask your colleague to check PR after first implementation, you may add label `WIP` (Work in progress) to avoid situation when someone accidentally merged your PR because it work already...

 ### Request review from our colegues
-Instead of asking your colegues to review your PR, you may request review and they will receive notiication on email.
+Instead of asking your colleagues to review your PR, you may request review and they will receive notiication on email.
 You may ask to review several people